-Section 13.
+Section 15.
 Prior Authorization

-- A. A health benefit plan shall make a utilization review determination involving health care services which require pre-authorization and provide notice of a-that determination to the enrollee or enrollee's designee and the enrollee's health care provider by telephone and in writing within three business days of receipt of the information necessary to make the determination, in the absence of an existing state statutes/regulations governing authorization response times.
+- A. A health benefit plan shall make a utilization review determination involving health care services which require pre-authorization and provide notice of a that determination to the enrollee or enrollee's designee and the enrollee's health care provider by telephone and in writing within three business days of receipt of the information necessary to make the determination.
 To the extent practicable, such written notification to the enrollee and the enrollee's health care provider shall be transmitted electronically, in a manner and in a form agreed upon by the parties.
-The notification shall identify: - 1. whether the services are considered in-network or out-of-network; - 2. whether the enrollee will be responsible for any payment, other than any applicable co-payment, co-insurance or deductible; - 3. as applicable, an estimate of the dollar amount the health benefit plan will pay if the service is out-of-network; and - 4. as applicable, information explaining how an enrollee can determine the anticipated out-of-pocket cost for out-of-network health care services in a geographical area or zip code based upon the difference between what the health benefit plan will reimburse for out-of-network health care services and the usual and customary cost for out-of-network health care services
+The notification shall identify: - 1. whether the services are considered in-network or out-of-network; - 2. whether the enrollee will be responsible for any payment, other than any applicable copayment, co-insurance or deductible; - 3. as applicable, the dollar amount the health benefit plan will pay if the service is out-of-network; and

+4. as applicable, information explaining how an enrollee can determine the anticipated outof-pocket cost for out-of-network health care services in a geographical area or zip code based upon the difference between what the health benefit plan will reimburse for out-ofnetwork health care services and the usual and customary cost for out-of-network health care services

-Section 14.
+Section 16.
 Provider Directories